Exoskeleton Robotic Assisted Gait Training in Spastic Stroke Post Botulinum Toxin A Injection

 Botox brand BoNT-A Purified Neurotoxin Complex, (Allergan Pharmaceuticals, Irvine, CA) will be prepared by diluting lyophilized toxin with 0.9% saline to a concentration of 33-100 U/ml. depending on the size of the target muscle.
 Location of the targeted muscle will be confirmed by using echo guide.
 The total dose range is 100 units.
 The dose range of each target muscle is as below:100 units in rectus femoris.

 Wearable overground exoskeleton lower extremity robot system will be used in this study.
 The robot lower extremity system consisted with bilateral motors for assisting left and right knees, a pelvis belt and chariot system for suspending the device, and thigh and shank cuffs for attaching the exoskeleton "links" to the user.
 Patients will wear receive exoskeleton lower extremity robot after BoNT-A injected in the affected rectus femoris, then start to do the functional ambulation training to do 1) walking over ground 2) walking with turning, 3) get in and out of chair, 4) crouching and rising, and 5) going up and down stairs.
+After a 3-month washout period crossover to none RF BoNT-A injection, and received second round of robot therapy.

-Experimental: None BoNT-A injection and robot therapy
+Experimental: RF BoNT-A injection in second period and robot therapy

 Training session included 40 minutes Robotic Therapy, the group will receive 2 sessions per week, for 12 weeks.